Porcupine (character): Powers and abilities

-The original Porcupine designed a suit of battle armor for himself composed of steel and advanced plastics that enhanced his strength and durability.
+The original Porcupine wielded a self-made battle armor composed of steel and advanced plastics that enhanced his strength and durability.
 The armor is equipped with a wide variety of offensive and defensive weapons built in.
 The outer surface of the armor is covered with razor-tipped metal quill-like projections which can be fired at opponents.
 The armor's other capabilities include laser beams, concussive bombs, small rockets, tear gas, sleeping gas, smoke screens, acetylene torch flames, liquid cement, wheels giving off hypnotic lights, and high voltage blasts of electricity.
-The battlesuit included belt jets which allowed him to fly for short distances.
+The suit included belt jets which allowed him to fly for short distances.
 Gentry was a skilled automotive mechanic and had a master's degree in engineering.

 The second Porcupine's armor gives him some resistance to physical and energy attacks.
 The helmet has a 6-hour air supply and night vision lenses.
 The quills do damage when striking opponents.
 His boot jets allow him to fly for up to 10 minutes.
 The Porcupine can fire three bombs or three knock out gas bombs at once.

 Billy's offensive morphing power allowed him to sprout razor tipped spikes from his face, body, and right arm.
 These spikes were retractable, distorting the skin tissue to appear as acne.
 He could fire these spikes as projectile bolts with lethal force.
 Billy could also distort his left arm into a misshapen, extended form with elongated fingers and claws.

 In other media

 The Alexander Gentry incarnation of Porcupine appears in the She-Hulk: Attorney at Law episode "The Retreat", portrayed by Jordan Aaron Ford.
-He continuously wears his suit and is a participant in a meditation retreat run by Emil Blonsky called Summer Twilight.
+This version is a participant in Summer Twilight, a meditation retreat run by Emil Blonsky.